Call now in confidence immediate help & advice 24/7

 For more information on detox and rehab options in Cumbria, contact Rehab Recovery today on 0800 088 66 86.

-When you contact us, we shall outline a variety of addiction treatment services that are available to you in Cumbria.
+When you contact us, we shall outline a variety of addiction rehab treatment services that are available to you in Cumbria.

 This includes both private and statutory addiction treatments.
 All drug and alcohol rehabs must be registered and audited by the Care Quality Commission (CQC).